 Are you a Christmas lover?
 The excitement, the anticipation, the planning for the big day?
-Christmas tree fairy lights are the perfect backdrop for your holiday cards, and this tutorial will show you exactly how to make your fairy lights sparkle!
+Christmas tree fairy lights are the perfect backdrop for your holiday cards, and this tutorial will show you exactly how to make your fairy bokeh effect sparkle!
 As a bonus, it’s loads of fun and a perfect way to celebrate!

 Related: The Best & Cheapest Lens You Can Buy

 Ok!
 So now you have everything you need for gorgeous Christmas lights shots.
 But first, let us help you understand how to create and take the best background bokeh pictures before moving on to setting up the shot.

 When it comes to Christmas lights photography, your lens choice will affect how the lights appear.

 Longer focal lengths will compress the background and, therefore, increase the size of the lights and create more blur.
 You can see the difference between the two images below shot with a 50mm lens and a much longer focal length lens of 135mm.